This post is about three things: how to show an interruption in dialogue, writing an interruption, and narrative interruption in general.

-Too many writers just do what their critique partner or agent tells them.
+Too many writers just do what their critique group or agent tells them.
 They do a “check list revision,” like they’re just checking issues and line edits off as they fix them.
 They don’t go any deeper than that.
-They don’t bring any of themselves into the revision, and they don’t think of their own improvements, depth, and layering to add.
+They don’t bring any of themselves into the manuscript revision process, and they don’t think of their own improvements, depth, and layering to add.

 Revision doesn’t translate to “quick fix.”
 It translates to, if you break it down, “re” (again) and “vision.”
 In other words, seeing the whole book again and making changes according to your new vision for the entire book.